andrew-pyle/orange-pi-hadoop-cluster/index.md

 ```
 After starting the `dfs` and `yarn`, only `hadoopnode1` is connected.
 This may be due to a cluster ID conflict.

-I'll use the hdfs directory structure from [Jason Carter's blog](https://medium.com/@jasonicarter/how-to-hadoop-at-home-with-raspberry-pi-part-3-7d114d35fdf1) (parts 2 & 3 specifically).
+I'll remove all the files on both nodes and try again, using the hdfs directory structure from [Jason Carter's blog](https://medium.com/@jasonicarter/how-to-hadoop-at-home-with-raspberry-pi-part-3-7d114d35fdf1) (parts 2 & 3 specifically):

-I'll remove all the files on both nodes and try again:
 ```bash
 $ sudo rm -rf /hdfs # hadoopnode1 & 2
 $ sudo mkdir -p /hdfs/namenode # only hadoopnode1